Friday, March 19, 2021

 Davis, by now irritated with this line of questioning but missing the point of it, interfered.
 "Now, Mr. Lincoln," he said sternly, "you are wasting time here.
 The mere fact that a juror knows opposing counsel does not disqualify him."

-"No, your honor, it surely doesn't", responded Lincoln with a grin, "but I'm afraid some of the gentlemen may NOT know him, which would place me at a disadvantage."
+"No, your honor, it surely doesn't", agreed Lincoln with a grin, "but I'm afraid some of the gentlemen may NOT know him, which would place me at a disadvantage."

 _______________

-"What made you kill my dog?" said the farmer.
+“What made you kill my dog?” the farmer demanded.

-"What made him try and bite me?" said the man.
+“What made him try to bite me?” the man replied.

-"Why didn't he come at me with his other end?" said the man.
+“Why didn’t he come at me with his other end?” the man said.

 Mac